- Category

 Over 30 Russian ships were reportedly still active in the area, according to Ukrainian Navy spokesman Dmytro Pletenchuk.
 Russia lost almost 30 vessels, a third of a fleet that boasted 74 warships before the full-scale invasion, Pletenchuk told Newsweek.

-Then sunk the Moskva, the Black Sea Fleet’s flagship, struck in April 2022 by a long-range Neptune missile.
+Moskva flagship (April 2022): The Moskva, the Black Sea Fleet’s flagship, was struck in April 2022 by a long-range Neptune missile.
 It was the first time Russia lost a flagship since the Russo-Japanese War in 1905.

 The Ukrainian Navy has since started to develop its very own naval fleet of drones, including the Magura V5, able to carry a 300-kilogram warhead, and the Sea Baby, able to carry about 800-kilogram of explosive - roughly twice the payload of a US Tomahawk missile.